frephs/IS24-AM21/documentation_wip/network_protocol.md

     Note over Client,ServerConnectionHandler: Client selects a starter card side to play Client -) ServerConnectionHandler : client.getStarterCardSides()
     ServerConnectionHandler -) Controller : Controller.getStarterCardSides()
-    Controller -> Controller : Returns cardIds: Pair<int>
+    Controller -> Controller : Returns cardId: int Controller -) ServerConnectionHandler : listener.gameInfo(...)
-    Controller -) ServerConnectionHandler : listener.gameInfo(...)
+    ServerConnectionHandler -) Client : listener.gameInfo(...)

-    ServerConnectionHandler -) Client : listener.gameInfo()
+    Client -) ServerConnectionHandler : listener.joinGame(CardSideType side)

-     loop for each client in the lobby ServerConnectionHandler -) Client in the lobby view:  listener.playerJoinedGame(first) end
+    loop for each client in the lobby ServerConnectionHandler -) Client in the lobby view:  listener.playerJoinedGame(...) end

-    loop for each client in the game ServerConnectionHandler -) Client in the game view: listener.playerJoinedGame end
+    loop for each client in the game ServerConnectionHandler -) Client in the game view: listener.playerJoinedGame(...) end

     Note over Client,Client in the game view: The player is now in wait room